alpacathunder1/nix-MacBookAir/README.md

 I installed some GUI applications outside of nix since they don't seem to be maintained that well or at all, and I needed to get my laptop into a working state.
 I'd like to put these in my nix conf somehow, even if it's just shell scripts that install them through brew.

-I also need a way to manage updates.
-Most of my "Apps" can check for updates in itself, but some (such as Moonlight) cannot.
+~~I also need a way to manage updates.
+Most of my "Apps" can check for updates in itself, but some (such as Moonlight) cannot.~~

+I'm working on moving these to [brew casks](https://daiderd.com/nix-darwin/manual/index.html#opt-homebrew.casks).

 ### Installed Packages